 Family Program – Virtual Meeting Every Saturday

-We offer virtual training seminars for family with loved ones in recovery.
-All sessions are at 1:30pm EST on Saturdays.
+We offer virtual training seminars for families with loved ones in recovery.
+All sessions are at 1:30 pm EST on Saturdays.
 Each session runs around 1-1.5 hours.

 - First Saturday of the Month: Family Systems, Basic Needs

 - Second Saturday of the Month: Trauma